 ELA (English Language Acquisition) in Secondary is aligned with the MYP and DP English Language Acquisition courses.
 Each student's English language proficiency is determined using the MAP assessment.
 English Language Acquisition students in Grades 6-8 are placed into one of three different classes in accordance with their phase of proficiency.
-English Language Acquisition
+English Language Acquisition students in Grade 9 will be placed in two groups.
+In preparation for the DP, there is only one English Language Acquisition class in Grade 10.
+When students have a strong enough English level to exit Language Acquisition courses, they are placed in English Language and Literature.

-ELA students in Grades 6-8 also attend the Humanities for English as an Additional Language (HEAL) course, which runs parallel with the mainstream Humanities course but are taught by the ELA teachers.
+ELA students in Grades 6-8 also attend the

+Humanities for English as an Additional Language (HEAL) course, which runs parallel with the mainstream Humanities course but are taught by the ELA teachers.